NebbieArcane/Server/README.md

 * Getting started:
     * apt install vagrant
     * cp config_default.h config.h
+    * ./getworld
     * vagrant up
     * vagrant ssh
     * cd /vagrant
-    * make clean && make
+    * make
+    * cd mudroot
+    * ./myst

-The /vagrant folder in the vagrant machine is mounted from teh folder where the vagrantfile resides and is synced 2-way
+The /vagrant folder in the vagrant machine is mounted from the folder where the vagrantfile resides and is synced 2-way

-#PAY ATTENTION: THIS repository is messy, it will be reorganized as soon as possible